nurzaman7/SDN-tutorial/README.md

 SDN controler should work now!

-The following vm image can be use in a virtual environemnt like VM Fusion. https://drive.google.com/file/d/1mZp_VjSGQNVyvUVtHF9Rk7SPDG4FrV1G/view?usp=sharing
+The following vm image contains Mininet and Ryu installed, can be used in a virtual environemnt like VM Fusion. https://drive.google.com/file/d/1mZp_VjSGQNVyvUVtHF9Rk7SPDG4FrV1G/view?usp=sharing

 For any query, contact me at nahmed@danforthcenter.org